rahatarmanahmed/intuit-ui-craft-demonstration/README.md

 - Writing proper tests for redux reducers/actions, and react components
 - Include PropType validations on React components
 - Include HTML and CSS file changes to the watch script
+- Instead of defaulting location to Mckinney, TX, use the location api to get their coordinates.
+This would require adding reverse geocoding api calls to get the city name